keu/docs/astro/configure-deployment-resources.md

 A worker is responsible for executing tasks, which are first scheduled and queued by the scheduler.
 On Astro, task execution is powered by the [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler).
 Each worker is a Kubernetes Pod that is hosted within a Kubernetes node in your Astro cluster.

 Not all tasks have the same requirements.
 On Astro, you can create optimized execution environments for different types of tasks using worker queues.
 Worker queues are a set of configurations that apply to a group of workers in your Deployment.
-For a given worker queue, you can configure the type and size of its workers to determine how much CPU and memory your tasks can consume.
-You can also configure settings related to worker autoscaling behavior.
+For a given worker queue, you can configure the size and type of its workers to determine how much CPU and memory your tasks can consume.
+You can also use worker queues to configure settings related to worker autoscaling behavior.

 By default, all tasks run in a default worker queue that does not require any additional configuration or code.
-To enable configurations for a different group of tasks, you can create additional worker queues in the Cloud UI and assign tasks to queues in your DAG code.
+To enable additional worker types or configurations for different group of tasks, you can create additional worker queues in the Cloud UI and assign tasks to queues in your DAG code.

 See the following sections for more details on configuring worker queues.